 On 28 September 1972, Peter Gabriel appeared onstage during ‘The Musical Box’ with the foxes’ head and the red dress from the Foxtrot album cover.

-Continue reading “Dublin, 28 Sept 1972: Peter Gabriel wears a fox head and a red dress”Steve Hackett’s last show with Genesis
+Continue reading “Dublin, 28 Sept 1972: Peter Gabriel wears a fox head and a red dress”Steve Hackett’s Last Show with Genesis

-On July 3, 1977, Genesis played the last show of their Wind And Wuthering tour and (unbeknown to them at that point) also the last show with lead guitarist Steve Hackett.
+On July 3, 1977, Genesis played the final show of their Wind & Wuthering tour, unaware that it would also be Steve Hackett’s last performance with the band.

-The Wind & Wuthering tour
+The Wind & Wuthering Tour

-Genesis reached a new peak in live performances and was voted ‘Best live group’ in 1977.
-This was captured in the double live album Seconds Out.
+That year, the band reached new heights in live performance and was even voted “Best Live Group” in 1977.
+Much of that era’s power was captured on the double live album Seconds Out.

 Title photo: Genesis Steve Hackett.
 Source: Wikimedia Commons, Jean-Luc / CC-BY-SA-2.5 (https://creativecommons.org/licenses/by/3.0).
 Originally posted to Flickr as Genesis.